Let’s be real — training your dog is hard. Especially when your pooch has behavioral issues.

 Inappropriate chewing is one of the most classic canine issues, with chewed up dress shoes and heels being the quintessential puppy problem.

-Chewing can be annoying for owners, but it’s a very natural behavior for dogs.
+Destructive chewing can be annoying for owners, but it’s a very natural behavior for dogs.
 In fact, chewing is a stress-relieving behavior for dogs.
 Rather than trying to prevent your pup from chewing, our goal as dog guardians should be to teach our dogs what they can and should chew on (while helping them avoid off-limit items).

 This is another scenario where training and management really overlap.
 Any training in regards to chew prevention will follow all of the management strategies listed below, while also giving your dog appropriate chewing outlets (like long-lasting chews and toys).
 Then, when your four-footer chooses to chew on an acceptable item, you’ll want to lavish him with praise.